thautwarm/Site-32/src/PL/paper-reading-LHKP.rst

-In fact, this technique(Let's call it **LHKP** ) introduced from this paper works perfectly only when the order of types is less than 2(have kind :code:`*` or :code:`* -> *`) and type constructor is not a endfunctor.
+In fact, this technique(Let's call it **LHKP** ) introduced from this paper works perfectly only when the order of types is less than 2(have kind :code:`*` or :code:`* -> *`) and type constructor is not an endfunctor.

-LHKP achieves first order types through a parametric interface type :code:`type ('t, 'a) app` which denotes :code:`'a 't` in higher kinded ML, where :code:`'a` is applicated to :code:`'t` where :code:`'t` has kind :code:`* -> *`.
+LHKP achieves first order types through a parametric interface type :code:`type ('a, 't) app` which denotes :code:`'a 't` in higher kinded ML, where :code:`'a` is applicated to :code:`'t` where :code:`'t` has kind :code:`* -> *`.

-.. code-block :: ocaml
+.. code-block :: OCaml

-    type ('t, 'a) app
+    type ('a, 't) app
     module type App = sig
         type 'a s
         type t